veracity/veracity-documentation/sections/dataworkbench/filestorage/filestorage.md

 **Do you want to use Azure Storage Explorer to connect to your files**?
 If so, [download it](https://azure.microsoft.com/en-us/products/storage/storage-explorer#Download-4) and install it.

-## VAP File storage tutorial
-If you are a VAP user, see [VAP File storage tutorial](https://developer.veracity.com/docs/section/vap/file-storage-as-data-source/introduction).

 ## To go to File storage
 1. In your workspace, go to **Data catalogue** page.
 2. Select the **File storage** tab.